How to use Raspberry Pi to monitor network? (Nagios)

 And if you want to create easy-to-read graphs with the data generated in Nagios, take a look at how to install Grafana on your Raspberry Pi.

-Update: I recently tested Zabbix on Raspberry Pi, that looks a bit more intuitive to get started.
+Update: I recently tested Zabbix on Raspberry Pi, which looks a bit more intuitive to get started.
 For a small network, it’s probably a suitable alternative (I have less experience with it, but it seems great).

-If you just want to hang out with me and other Raspberry Pi fans, you can also join the community.
+The RaspberryTips Community: If you want to hang out with me and other Raspberry Pi fans, you can join the community.
 I share exclusive tutorials and behind-the-scenes content there.
 Premium members can also visit the website without ads.

-Create, understand, and improve any Python script for your Raspberry Pi.
+Master Python on Raspberry Pi: Create, understand, and improve any Python script for your Raspberry Pi.
+Learn the essentials step-by-step without losing time understanding useless concepts.

 You can also find all my recommendations for tools and hardware on this page.